 In 2014 Algenol will continue to operate the Integrated Biorefinery to demonstrate commercial viability of the technology by showcasing all of the upstream and downstream systems necessary to produce ethanol, gasoline, jet fuel and diesel.
-Additionally in 2014, Algenol has initiated plans to establish manufacturing facilities in Lee County that will support commercial projects around the world.
+Additionally, Algenol has begun to establish manufacturing facilities in Lee County that will support commercial projects around the world.

 With our subsidiary, Algenol Biofuels Germany GmbH (formerly, Cyano Biofuels GmbH), we also have an international team of 50 highly qualified researchers working in a molecular biology laboratory in Berlin, Germany.
 Established in 2007, the operation was primarily focused on algal biology research and development and, in October 2010, became a wholly owned subsidiary of Algenol.
 Our operation in Berlin is recognized within the European scientific community as an outstanding partner in various collaborative projects.